pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

 ## Clone the wiki to a local repository

-There are advantages to cloning the wiki to a local repository:
+There are advantages to working with wiki files locally, on your computer:

 - It's much easier to add folders and move files around
-- You can work on it even when you're offlne
+- You can work on it even when you're offline
 - You can use whatever Markdown editor you want
+- Others can collaborate with you

+To work on the wiki locally, clone the wiki to a local repository:

 === "Bitbucket and Sourcetree"
     1. Go to your online repository and click **Wiki**.